katherinewadge-berrospi/Animal_detection_camera/README.md

 - To save space, files were moved into split folders rather than duplicating the originals.
 - Original unsplit dataset removed once splits were confirmed.

+## Hypotheses

+- **Hypothesis 1**: The model can differentiate between animal species based on visual features such as colour and shape.
+- **Hypothesis 2**: Training the model on a smaller dataset reduces model performance and accuracy.
+- **Hypothesis 3**: Training the model on images without augmentation will reduce model performance and accuracy.

 ---

-## Hypothesis and how to validate?

-- List here your project hypothesis(es) and how you envision validating it (them).

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The Rationale to Map the Business Requirements to the Data Visualisations and ML Tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+- Business requirement 1, mapped tasks:
+  - Create visualizations showing average and variability images, label distribution interactive chart for train/validation/ test sets, and augmentation effects.
+  - Demonstrates the dataset quality, balance, and variability.
+- Business requirement 2, mapped tasks:
+  - Build and train a CNN model (using MobileNetV2) to evaluate accuracy, losses, precision, recall, F1-score, and confusion matrix.
+  - Demonstrate the capability of the model and validate its predictability and its usefullness.

 ## ML Business Case